voje/notes_k/notes.md

 extern const int buff;

 #$# top-level const
-the pointer itself is a constant int i = 5;
+the pointer itself is a constant (or any other object) int i = 5;
 int *const pi = &i;